Gijs6/GSS/README.md

 - [x] Add support for :hover
 - [ ] If item can't be found in HTML, maybe try to find a other element that is referenced in the selector (such as a + for the sibling selector and stuff)
 - [ ] Fix CSS-order-data-list
+- [ ] Support for :root, html, @import, @media, @keyframes, webkit pseudo stuff, and things with vars